How to Sell a House by Owner in Arizona

 A real estate agent helps you fetch the highest sale price by putting together a beautiful listing, advising you on targeted upgrades, and negotiating the best price — and that’s just scratching the surface of their expertise.

-If you’d like to explore the option of working with a top agent further, HomeLight would be happy to make an introduction.
+If you’d like to explore the option of working with a top agent further, HomeLight would be happy to connect you with a top performer.
 The service is 100% free and takes less than two minutes to match you with top agents in your area.
 Agents don’t pay to be featured, and our recommendations are based on location, performance, and specializations.

 Header Image Source: (Ярослав Алексеенко / Unsplash)